aelitium-dev/aelitium-dev/README.md

 Open-source evidence tooling for recorded LLM outputs.

-AELITIUM focuses on tamper-evident, offline-verifiable evidence bundles for AI interactions, with deterministic canonicalization and verification.
+AELITIUM generates tamper-evident, offline-verifiable evidence bundles for LLM interactions.
+It is designed to support auditability and record-keeping in operational AI workflows, without depending on a vendor server.

 Repository: [aelitium-dev/aelitium-v3](https://github.com/aelitium-dev/aelitium-v3)